-[PR 6.8.6-1] The 6G system shall support hosting of large amounts of AI agent applications managed and controlled by the 6G core network and/or multiple AIAgent applications on a UE.
+[PR 6.8.6-1] Based on operator policy and user consent, the 6G system shall support hosting of large amounts of AI applications (e.g. AI agent applications) managed and controlled by the 6G core network and/or multiple AI applications (AI Agent applications) on a UE.

 Editor’s Note: FFS whether to split the above requirement into two requirements.

-Editor’s Note: terminology for different types of AI agents is FFS.

 NOTE: The term 6G core network does not imply any architectural assumption, e.g. whether 6G core network is a new or evolved core network (compared to 5G).

-[PR 6.8.6-2] The 6G system shall support secure interoperability between AI Agents and between AI Agents and applications to achieve a collaborative task.
+[PR 6.8.6-2] Based on operator policy and user consent, the 6G system shall support secure interoperability between AI Agents and between AI Agents and applications to achieve a collaborative task.

 Editor’s Note: Additional requirements for collaboration between AI Agents FFS.